 - You can withdraw the money from an M-Pesa agent near you.

-- Make sure to repay your loan on time to increase your loan limit.
+- Repay your loan on time to increase your loan limit.

-That is it; I hope you learned one or two things regarding mobile loan apps in Kenya, and you can be able to make informed financial decisions.
-Let me know what you think in the comments or if you have any questions.
+I hope you learned one or two things regarding mobile loan apps in Kenya and you can make informed financial decisions.
+From the article, now you know which app gives you a loan immediately in Kenya, and the app offers instant loans.